 Welcome to the website for our Practicum Program!
-We have training opportunities for advanced masters and early doctoral students here at Counseling, Health and Wellness Services.
+We have training opportunities for advanced masters and early doctoral students here at Counseling, Health, & Wellness Services.
 We're pleased you are interested in the opportunity to train with us and have provided the following pages to help inform your decision.

 We have two open positions each academic year for the Practicum Program.
-We accept applications from January 1 through March 15 for the upcoming academic year.
-We typically interview candidates in mid-March to mid-April and will indicate on our website when the positions have been filled.
+We accept applications from January 1 through March 1 for the upcoming academic year.
+We typically interview candidates in late February to early March and will indicate on our website when the positions have been filled.

 Practicum Counselors begin with us in late August each year, for an orientation to the clinic.
 They begin individual supervision immediately, and begin building a client caseload in early September.

-Practicum Counselors are clinically supervised by our Doctoral Interns, who are in turn supervised by one of our Licensed Psychologists.
-This close attention to counselor development -- including supervisors reviewing full session recordings, and our thoughtful assignment of clients to Practicum Counselors -- is the primary feature of our training here.
+Practicum Counselors are clinically supervised by our Doctoral Interns and a licensed psychologist.
+This close attention to counselor development -- including supervisors reviewing session recordings, and our thoughtful assignment of clients to Practicum Counselors -- is the primary feature of our training here.

 Our learning model is "quality over quantity," so you should expect to see a smaller number of clients here for a longer period of time than you would at other practicum sites.
-And most importantly, you should expect to really explore, discuss and analyze your work with each of these clients in supervision.
+And most importantly, you should expect to explore, discuss and analyze your work with your clients in supervision.
 Taking the time to understand client treatment needs, relationship dynamics, counselor skills and personal responses is vital to learning psychotherapy -- and to enjoying it!

 For more detail, continue to browse the other three pages of our website.
 The first is the Position Description, which provides a more comprehensive description of the Practicum Counselor role at CHWS.